Staff Advisory Council

 - Review and make recommendations regarding any plans pertaining to the organization or governance of the college affecting Staff.

-- Provide one representative to serve on the search committee for any college level administrative/staff position.
+- At least one staff representative shall serve on the search committee for any staff position or college level administrative position.

 - Provide Staff representation on the Woodring Advisory Council